 HOKA Clifton 9

-Overview: Neutral, low-cut daily trainer crossover used for light hiking and long overground walks.
+Overview: HOKA Clifton 9 is a neutral, low-cut daily trainer crossover used for light hiking and long overground walks.
 Features a compression-molded EVA (CMEVA) midsole with an early-stage Meta-Rocker and a plush rearfoot stack; engineered knit upper; Durabrasion rubber outsole.
 No internal shank/rock plate.
 Comes in standard and wide fits in many sizes.
 Stock sockliner is removable—works with thin-to-medium aftermarket orthotics.

 Specs